 What drove these women?
 Maybe it was intuition.
 Maybe they connected with Mother Earth.
 Maybe they believed in a Higher Being.
 We can’t know that.
 But we know they had compassion and love.
 We know they had the determination that they would get through this day and the next.
 If they only put one foot in front of the other each day, they made a difference in someone’s life.

 So take a moment before the month’s end and remember the forgotten women.
 Centuries of mothers and grandmothers and aunts and cousins and sisters and daughters walked through history before us.
-You wouldn’t be here without them.
+Read about strong women on this blog.